Reynadi531/Reynadi531/README.md

 ## Hi there, i'm Reynadi 👋

 > _**Normal boys, that proud being indonesian, dreaming become a professional software developer.
 Doing many fun side project and learning loud of new techonology especially in fullsatack development environment.
-This year i'm 15, so yeah.
+I'm 15, so yeah.
 Nice to meet you and more awsome if we could colab some days.
 Have a nice day everyone**_

 ### Tools that i use: